chingchenms/llvm/docs/Coroutines.rst

 .. _coro.fork:

-'llvm.experimental.coro.fork' Intrinsic
+'llvm.coro.fork' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::

-  declare i1 @llvm.experimental.coro.fork()
+  declare i1 @llvm.coro.fork()

 Overview:
 """""""""

-The '``llvm.experimental.coro.fork``' intrinsic is used to indicate where the control should transfer on the first suspension of the coroutine.
+The '``llvm.coro.fork``' intrinsic is used to indicate where the control should transfer on the first suspension of the coroutine.

 Arguments: